goshiphq/goship-cms/content/blog/5-considerations-in-choosing-an-online-shipping-company.md

   tricky.
 postedAt: "1633022820000"
 news: false
-description: Whether you’re a business owner or an individual shipper, choosing the best online shipping company for small business or online store can be tricky.
+description: "The choice of a suitable online shipping company can be determinant for the whole delivery process. "
-keywords: online shipping companies, best shipping company, freight shipping
+keywords: online shipping, online shipping company, choosing online shipping company
-altText: shipping companies
+altText: online shipping companies
-image: images/smiling-ltl-truck-driver.jpg
+image: images/goship-blog-47-.png
 ---
 Whether you’re a business owner or an individual shipper, finding the best online shipping company to ship with is a tough call.